 No matter your area, also gather data on:

-- the competition (even government agencies and schools often have competitors)
+- the competition (even government agencies and schools have competitors)

 - the audiences you are trying to attract (understand their needs and their current relationship to you)

-- sources of funding and revenue and what will affect those
+- sources of funding and revenue and what will affect your audiences

 Later, we’ll put this into a deeper context as I discuss SWOT, or WOTS-UP analysis, which will provide a way of evaluating the data against goals.
 For now, the key is understanding the environment, not evaluating it.
 Don’t spend a whole lot of time looking at the data, spend most of your time thinking about what data you will need.
 Do worry about quality, but not implications.
 There will be plenty of time for implications later.